Engrtunze/task-manager/README.md

 - **401 Unauthorized**: Authentication failed.
 - **404 Not Found**: The requested resource was not found.
 - **500 Internal Server Error**: An error occurred on the server.

+## 🌟 Potential Improvements

+While this project is a take home assessment also not phasing live users in large quantity the project follows the KISS (Keep It Simple, Stupid) principle to ensure clarity and simplicity, there are several enhancements that could be made to improve the functionality, scalability, and robustness of the system:

+- **🛡️ Enhanced Security**: Implement additional security measures such as rate limiting, authentication guard for the websocket access in other to control access to who can view the live-streamed data.
+- **📈 Scalability**: Use a more robust database management consider implementing database sharding or partitioning to handle larger datasets and high traffic.
+- **🔍 Advanced Filtering and Searching**: Add more advanced filtering, searching, and sorting capabilities to the task management endpoints to improve usability, especially for users with many tasks.
+- **📆 Task Scheduling**: Implement task scheduling features, such as setting due dates and reminders, and adding support for recurring tasks.
+- **📊 Analytics and Reporting**: Develop analytics and reporting features to provide insights into task completion rates, productivity trends, and other useful metrics.
+- **🐳 Dockerizing**: Containerize the application using Docker to simplify deployment and ensure consistency across different environments in other to ease time to run or even test the project.

+These improvements could significantly enhance the functionality and user experience of the Task Management System.
+However, for the scope of this project, i have prioritized simplicity and core functionality to adhere to the KISS principle.

 ## 🚀 Conclusion